 What to Do When You Hire an Employee for the First Time

 Congratulations, your small business has grown enough that you need to cease flying solo and hire an employee to help run the company.
 It's a big, but necessary, step in your company's growth, but there are obligations to the new employee and to the company which you must satisfy.
-You're the boss now, which means you not only have to monitor and maintain your new employee's performance (which may be a chore for longtime sole proprietors), you must also be aware of your employee's rights.

 - Obtain an Employer Identification Number: Employer identification numbers (EIN) are employer tax IDs and are necessary in order to report taxes and submit other documentation to the Internal Revenue Service (IRS).
 You'll need an EIN to report information about employees to state agencies as well.
 To obtain an EIN, you'll need to file IRS Form SS-4.
 You can call the IRS at (800) 829-4933 or apply online on the IRS website.